Businesses and sales teams keep adopting text messaging, more than ever before. Care to guess why?

 Instead of cold texting people, set yourself up for business text messaging success without angering your leads and customers.

 Similar to cold calling or cold emailing, cold texting is when you text someone who isn’t expecting to receive a text from you.
 If you purchased a list, found a customer’s information online, or got someone’s phone number in a way they don’t know about, then you’ll be cold texting.
+Such practices are not only discouraged but also can lead to legal repercussions.

 Avoid cold texting in basically every circumstance.